Wheel Chair Transfers

 How do I avoid an injury during a wheelchair transfer?

 - Ask for help if needed.
-The person may be heavy, or he may begin to fall while you are moving him.
+The person may be heavy, or he or she may begin to fall while you are moving him or her.

 - Use good body mechanics: